 Getting your money’s worth

 It is “blown’ a hoolie” out there, just as it has been for the past few days and is forecast to continue to do so for at least the next few days.
 It’s not just here that this is occurring either.
-Extra strong easterly trades are affecting almost the entire Caribbean right now, and on islands all over, we have friends who are holed up, waiting for the conditions to moderate so that they can comfortably move their boat.
+Extra strong easterly trades are effecting almost the entire Caribbean right now, and on islands all over, we have friends who are holed up, waiting for the conditions to moderate so that they can comfortably move their boat.

 We are extremely grateful that we took advantage of the weather window that we did to move our boat to St. Martin.
 There is no way that we would want to be traveling out there right now and if we had a place that we had to be, as in, St. Martin to catch a plane, we would have been forced to travel.
 That would have been hard on both boat and crew, something we try very hard to avoid.